 - Apply for a variation of conditions.
 If approved, this would allow you to work for a company that is not an accredited employer.
 The main criteria here is that you’d have to earn at least NZD55,000 a year before tax.

 Do I qualify for permanent residence on the Accredited Employer Work Visa?

 If you held an Accredited Employer Work visa or had an active application for an Accredited Employer Work visa on or before 7 October 2019, you are eligible to apply for a Permanent Resident Visa.

 Unfortunately, the legislation was changed in 2019 so that the Accredited Employer Work Visa is no longer a pathway to residence.
 This change took effect on 7 October 2019.

 Need advice on the Accredit Employer Work Visa?

-If you’d like us to advise you on the Accredited Employer Work Visa, you’re welcome to contact us.
+If you’d like us to advise you on the Accredited Employer Work Visa, you’re welcome to book a consultation call.
 Our advisors can also tell you more about the emigration process and how we can help you with any visa applications.